 The recipients in the STUDENT AWARD OF EXCELLENCE are:

-Journalists continue to produce striking, important and meaningful work that educates, informs, exposes, uncovers, affects change and makes our communities better places to live.
-The CAJ is proud to play a small role in recognizing the best of this work on an annual basis.
+Journalists continue to produce striking, important, and meaningful work that educates, informs, exposes, uncovers, affects change, and makes our communities better places to live.
+The CAJ is proud to play a role in recognizing the best of this work on an annual basis.

-The Canadian Association of Journalists is a professional organization with over 700 members across Canada.
+The Canadian Association of Journalists is a professional organization with about 700 members across Canada.
 The CAJ’s primary roles are public-interest advocacy work and professional development for its members.

 For further information:

 Karyn Pugliese, CAJ president – cell 204-995-1071, email@example.com